 These questions are neutral.
 They don’t put any value of right or wrong into the answer.
 It increases the chances that you get a truthful answer.

-If you’re a gambler, these questions might be beneficial for you.
+If you’re a gambler, these questions might be helpful.
 They will help you understand why you gamble; what gambling is doing for you.
 Because gambling is doing something for you, that’s the reason it’s so hard to stop gambling.

 Why are some people more sensitive to gambling?